 This course teaches the medical assistant student the principles and importance of asepsis and infection control; procedures for specimen collection and processing; clinical office diagnostic testing procedures; principles of patient care; how to take a medical history; how to perform a basic physical examination; and the principles of radiology.
-(There are an additional two labs required, which is applied toward the 180 hour internship.)
+This course requires students to travel to campus for four labs throughout the semester.
 PREREQUISITES: AH 102, AH 200; co-requisite: AH 222 (Lab fee) (OSP)